NetSepio/astro/README.md

-# Erebrus Nexus Node
+# Erebrus Astro Node

-The Erebrus Nexus Node is a high-performance node designed for AI workloads, application orchestration, and decentralized VPN.
-Unlike the Beacon Node, which primarily functions as a VPN relay, Nexus Nodes provide AI Agent hosting, firewall deployment, and global DNS assignment for applications deployed by users.
+The Erebrus Astro Node is a high-performance node designed for AI workloads, application orchestration, and decentralized VPN.
+Unlike the Beacon Node, which primarily functions as a VPN relay, Astro Nodes provide AI Agent hosting, firewall deployment, and global DNS assignment for applications deployed by users.

 ## Overview

-Running a Nexus Node allows you to earn rewards for sharing compute and storage resources, supporting decentralized AI coordination and censorship-resistant applications.
+Running a Astro Node allows you to earn rewards for sharing compute and storage resources, supporting decentralized AI coordination and censorship-resistant applications.
 Operators must have a static IP and a wildcard domain to enable seamless deployment and connectivity.
 While a home lab setup is possible, cloud deployment is recommended for performance and reliability.

-By hosting a Nexus Node, you help build a resilient AI coordination layer, enabling users to deploy AI agents, self-hosted apps like Nextcloud, and privacy-enhancing tools.
+By hosting a Astro Node, you help build a resilient AI coordination layer, enabling users to deploy AI agents, self-hosted apps like Nextcloud, and privacy-enhancing tools.

 ## Prerequisites